eses-lab/baby-eliza/README.md

 4. Run `python bot.py` to launch the bot

 5. Chat with Baby Eliza in the console window

-See the Development section below for how to expand the bot's capabilities.

 ## File Structure